 Atoosa Reaser’s family fled Iran during a revolution that took freedom away from many, especially women.
 They wanted to ensure she could grow up in a free country, where she would have equal access to education and equal opportunity in the workforce.

 Atoosa has never forgotten what her parents sacrificed to ensure she could be free to pursue her dreams.
 She worked hard to graduate from George Mason University Law School, chose a career in public service, and has made it her mission to give back to the community that has given her so much.

-Currently, Atoosa is a member of the Virginia State Bar and practices law part-time.
-She previously served as Deputy Town Attorney for the Town of Herndon, as a general practice litigator in a small firm, and as Associate General Counsel for a company of over 800 employees.
-Combining her interest in youth and the legal system, she has been qualified by the Virginia Supreme Court as a guardian ad litem (an attorney appointed to represent the best interest of children, giving a voice to children during their hardest times.
+Currently, Atoosa is a member of the Virginia State Bar, the Loudoun Bar Association, and the Virginia Women Attorneys Association.
+She served as Deputy Town Attorney for the Town of Herndon, as a general practice litigator in a small firm, and as Associate General Counsel for a company of over 800 employees.
+In addition, Atoosa has been qualified by the Virginia Supreme Court as a guardian ad litem, which is an attorney who advocates for the best interest of children, giving a voice to children during their hardest times.

 For over 20 years, Atoosa has called Loudoun County home, where she currently serves on the School Board representing the Algonkian District.
 Previously, Atoosa had been appointed by the Loudoun County Board of Supervisors to serve on the Community Policy and Management Team, which administers services provided to at-risk youth and families.
 She has also been a leader on the PTA, a substitute teacher, a merit badge counselor for her son’s Boy Scouts of America troop, and a volunteer for LINK Against Hunger.